mootools/mootools-core/Docs/Core/Browser.md

 * Browser.Engine.gecko     - (*boolean*) True if the current browser is Mozilla/Gecko.
 * Browser.Engine.webkit    - (*boolean*) True if the current browser is Safari/Konqueror.
 * Browser.Engine.webkit419 - (*boolean*) True if the current browser is Safari2/WebKit before version 419.
+* Browser.Engine.webkit420 - (*boolean*) True if the current browser is Safari3.0/WebKit version 420.
-* Browser.Engine.webkit420 - (*boolean*) True if the current browser is Safari3 (WebKit SVN Build)/WebKit after version 419.
+* Browser.Engine.webkit525 - (*boolean*) True if the current browser is Safari3.1/WebKit after version 525.
 * Browser.Engine.presto    - (*boolean*) True if the current browser is Opera.
 * Browser.Engine.presto925 - (*boolean*) True if the current browser is Opera before or equal version 9.25.
 * Browser.Engine.presto950 - (*boolean*) True if the current browser is Opera major or equal version 9.50.